Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 }
 ```

-When the interval is greater than 0, the gateway will start to receive messages
+When the interval is greater than 0, the gateway will start to receive the telemetry messages periodically:
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "telemetry" ,
     "params" : {
         "serial" : <serial number> ,
-        "data" : <A JSON document describing the information coming from the device>
+        "data" : <A JSON document describing the telemtry data coming from the device>
       }
 }
 ```

-The device will stop sending data after 30 minutes or if it receives a `telemetry` command with an interval of 0.
+The device will stop sending data after 30 minutes or after receiving another `telemetry` command with an interval of 0.

 #### Controller requesting an `rtty` session
-Controller sends this command an administrator requests to start an `rtty` session with the AP.
+Controller sends this command to start an `rtty` session with the AP, at the administrator's request.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "remote_access" ,